-Deputy Lieutenants are appointed by the Lord-Lieutenant subject to HM The Queen not disapproving of the granting of their commission.
+Deputy Lieutenants are appointed by the Lord-Lieutenant subject to HM The King not disapproving of the granting of their commission.
 Once appointed they are holders of public office.
 The list below is ordered by surname.

 Jonathan Agar DL

 Jonathan has been Chief Executive of Birketts, a law firm based in Ipswich and also with offices in Cambridge, Chelmsford, Norwich and London, since 2013.
 Prior to this he was in the army for six years and then spent 15 years working in London for a number of city companies before he returned to Suffolk, where he was brought up.
 Jonathan has been a trustee of the Suffolk Community Foundation since 2014 and a governor of The Royal Hospital School since 2015 where he chairs the Finance Committee.
 As a Deputy Lieutenant Jonathan plays an active role in the Lieutenancy Business and Enterprise Group that promotes the Queen's Award for Enterprise in recognising business excellence across the county.
 He is also engaged in seeking to reduce social isolation and rural deprivation in Suffolk.
 Jonathan represents the Lord-Lieutenant on the Shotley Peninsular where he lives with his wife Fenella and three teenage daughters.